Popular Mechanics: History

-Several international editions were introduced after World War II, starting with a French edition, followed by Spanish in 1947, and Swedish and Danish in 1949.
-In 2002, the print magazine was being published in English, Chinese, and Spanish and distributed worldwide.
+After World War II ended, in 1945, a number of international editions were introduced, starting with a French edition, followed by Spanish in 1947, and then Swedish and Danish in 1949.
+As of 2002, the print magazine was being published in English, Chinese, and Spanish and distributed worldwide.
 South African and Russian editions were introduced that same year.

+The March 1962 issue of Popular Mechanics magazine aided in the June 1962 Alcatraz escape attempt, in which three men (Frank Morris and John and Clarence Anglin) used the magazine as a reference to build life vests and a raft out of rubber raincoats and contact cement.

-Notable articles have been contributed by notable people including Guglielmo Marconi, Thomas Edison, Jules Verne, Barney Oldfield, Knute Rockne, Winston Churchill, Charles Kettering, Tom Wolfe and Buzz Aldrin, as well as some US presidents including Teddy Roosevelt and Ronald Reagan.
-Comedian and car expert Jay Leno had a regular column, Jay Leno's Garage, starting in March, 1999.
+Notable people who have contributed articles have included Guglielmo Marconi, Thomas Edison, Jules Verne, Barney Oldfield, Knute Rockne, Winston Churchill, Charles Kettering, Tom Wolfe, and Buzz Aldrin, as well as US presidents such as Teddy Roosevelt and Ronald Reagan.
+Comedian and car expert Jay Leno had a regular column, Jay Leno's Garage, that started in March 1999.